A spectral expansion for the symmetric space $\mathrm{GL}_n(E)/\mathrm{GL}_n(F)$: Relative characters

 and thus $E(x,\varphi,\la)$ vanishes on the hyperplane $\bg w \la,\al^\vee\bd=0$.
 Thus the possible singularities cancel with the zeroes of the Eisenstein series.
 We deduce that $\pc^R_{ (P,\pi,\tau)}(x, f,\la,w)$ is holomorphic.
 We want to bound it.
 For this we appeal to the very definition \eqref{eq:PTRc} of the regularized period to write:

 where $T$ is an arbitrary truncation parameter.
-Since we know the holomorphy of $\pc^R_{ (P,\pi,\tau)}(x, f,\la,w)$ we can use the same argument as in the proof of proposition \ref{prop:bound-scalaire} to use proposition \ref{prop:maj-rel-char1} to get the first bound (namely we bound by Cauchy formula some derivatives of the same expression multiplied by some product of linear forms).
+Since we know the holomorphy of $\pc^R_{ (P,\pi,\tau)}(x, f,\la,w)$ we can use the same argument as in the proof of proposition \ref{prop:bound-scalaire}.
+Indeed it suffices to bound $\pc^R_{ (P,\pi,\tau)}(x, f,\la,w)$ by the derivatives of the product of $\pc^R_{ (P,\pi,\tau)}(x, f,\la,w)$ and some linear forms.
+To do this, we start from the right-hand side of \eqref{eq:NEW expr pcR}, we use proposition \ref{prop:maj-rel-char1} and Cauchy formula.